-Translated word lists may be provided in conjunction with the online test (with or without other universal supports, including the pop-up translations available in Hmong, Somali, and Spanish) or with paper test materials (for a student with an IEP or 504 plan).
-These translated word lists must be a printed version from the Minnesota Assessment Hub.
+Translated and/or glossed word lists may be provided in conjunction with the online test (with or without other universal supports) or with paper test materials (for a student with an IEP or 504 plan).
+These translated and glossed word lists must be a printed version from the Minnesota Assessment Hub.
+Translated and glossed word lists are not a substitute for dictionaries or other resources.
+The included terms represent academic vocabulary frequently found in grade-appropriate instruction and texts, but the lists are not exhaustive.
+Students may still encounter unfamiliar terms in the test.